YaBoiBalAnce/Friends/README.md

 DONE:
--simple friends add and accept system done
+- simple friends add and accept system done

 TODO:
 - add api for other plugins to use friends system